 The Hawk & Owl Centre is run in association with the Hawk Conservancy Trust and through this partnership we are pleased to support the Trust’s important work in promoting awareness of conservation issues worldwide and actively conserving rare and threatened species.

 Within the Castle gardens we provide opportunities to the public to come close to beautiful and endangered birds and to better understand their contribution to the balance of our ecocultures and the threats which they face to survive.
+We’re particularly interested in vulture conservation and you can find out more at the centre and our displays as well as on our All About Vultures page.

 We provide a natural environment with varied habitats covering wild woodland, wildflower meadows and unmown grassland, ponds and streams supporting a wide range of native wildlife as well as native and exotic plant species, many now rare in their original homes.
 Visitors are encouraged to explore the extensive grounds and to enjoy their diversity.
 We welcome visits by schools and youth groups wishing to use our resources to work towards national curricular links.